clayton-perszyk/faceBlock/README.md

 ## What problem does it solve?

 FaceBook can be a productivity killer, if visited to frequently.
-FaceBlock helps to prevent users from visiting FaceBook too frequently.
+FaceBlock helps too prevent users from visiting FaceBook too frequently.

 ## Who has this problem?